trisdauvergne/milestone-project-03/TESTING.md

 - Check that the list's current information is populated in the input boxes
 - Click submit and on the 'list edited' page, confirm that the link to view items in the list takes you to the list's items page
 - Check in the database and refresh the 'My Lists' page to check the information has been updated
-- Check the elements in this page remain stacked on all screen sizes
+- Check the elements in this page remained on all screen sizes

 ### Delete List function:
 - Delete a list from the 'My Lists' page and from an items list page